- Instructions for Form 8082 - Introductory Material

 Generally, the information for these lines can be found on Schedule K-1, Form 8986, Schedule Q, or the foreign trust statement.

-If you’re a partner filing a notice of inconsistent treatment from a Form 8986 received as a result of a BBA partnership AAR, use the date contained in Part II, box D (Review year of the partnership), from the Form 8986.
+If you’re a partner filing a notice of inconsistent treatment from a Form 8986 received as a result of a BBA partnership AAR, enter the pass-through entity tax year that includes the date contained in box D of Form 8986, Part II.

 Part II—Inconsistent or Administrative Adjustment Request (AAR) Items